8 Key Considerations for Prescribing Medications and Managing Medication Therapy

 Ongoing monitoring and follow‑up are essential components of managing medication therapy.
 Healthcare providers should establish clear parameters for monitoring the patient's response to the prescribed medications, including relevant laboratory tests, physical assessments, and patient‑reported outcomes.

-Regular follow-up visits provide opportunities to assess the effectiveness of the current treatment plan, evaluate for any adverse effects or complications, and make necessary adjustments to the medication regimen.
-Close monitoring and follow-up can help identify potential issues early and optimize the overall management of medication therapy.
+For patients whose therapy requires regular physiologic measurements, tools such as a home blood pressure monitor or a glucometer enable accurate self‑monitoring and timely reporting to the care team.
+Regular follow‑up visits provide opportunities to assess the effectiveness of the current treatment plan, evaluate for any adverse effects or complications, and make necessary adjustments to the medication regimen.

 When prescribing medications, healthcare providers must conduct a thorough risk‑benefit assessment in collaboration with the patient.
 This involves discussing the potential benefits of the prescribed medication as well as any known risks or potential adverse effects.